On the half-space theorem for minimal surfaces in Heisenberg space: Introduction

 Essential for the proof of half-space theorems is the existence of a family of catenoids or generalized catenoids.
 Their existence is simple to establish in spaces where they can be represented as ODE solutions.
 For instance, horizontal umbrellas in Heisenberg space are invariant under rotations around the vertical axis, so they lead to an ODE.
 However, the lack of rotations about horizontal axes means that the existence of analogues of a horizontal catenoid amounts to establishing true PDE solutions.
 Daniel and Hauswirth use a Weierstra\ss{}-type representation to reduce this problem to a system of ODEs.
 Only after solving a period problem they obtain the desired family of surfaces.

 In the present paper we introduce a simpler approach: we take a coordinate model of Heisenberg space and consider coordinate surfaces of revolution.
 Provided we can choose a family of surfaces whose mean curvature normal points into the half-space, the original maximum principle argument of Hoffman and Meeks will prove the theorem.
-A similar idea was used by Sa Earp and Toubiana (\cite{ET}) and also Bergner (\cite{B}), who prove a version of the maximum principle at infinity under the assumption of some curvature inequality.
+Our approach is based on an idea by Bergner (\cite{B}), who generalized the classical half-space theorem to surfaces with negative Gaussian curvature such that the principal curvatures satisfy an inequality, and Earp / Toubiana (\cite{ET}), who consider special Weingarten surfaces with mean curvature satisfying an inequality.

 It is an open problem to prove a vertical half-space theorem for $\operatorname{PSL}_2(\mathbb R)$, where it would apply to surfaces whose mean curvature is the so-called \emph{magic number} $H_0=1/2$, namely the limiting value of the mean curvature of large spheres.
 Here, it would state that surfaces with mean curvature $H_0=1/2$ lying on the mean convex side of a horocylinder can only be horocylinders, that is, the inverse image of a horocycle of the fibration $\operatorname{PSL}_2(\mathbb R)\to\mathbb H^2$.
 Our strategy could also work there.
 However, so far we have not been successful to establish the desired family of generalized catenoids with $H\leq H_0$.